 Greensboro Divorce Lawyer

-The Greensboro divorce lawyer at Roupas Law Firm has over 25 years’ experience in legal practice and it’s now over 17 years since Attorney Tom Roupas founded our firm.
+The Greensboro divorce lawyer at Roupas Law Firm has over 25 years’ experience in legal practice and it’s now over 17 years since Attorney Tom Roupas founded our law firm.
 That experience gives us the nuanced understanding of North Carolina law that our clients rely on.
 Furthermore, we deliver our reasoned legal counsel in a manner that is efficient, and respectful of the client’s time.
-We know how to research, and we know how to fight through the legal system.
-Our Greensboro office serves clients throughout Guilford County and all over Alamance, Rockingham, and Randolph counties.

 Equitable Distribution in a North Carolina Divorce